-There is no “one size fits all” formula when it comes to marking up bill rates for services.
-Different locations and industries have different expectations of healthy margins for profitability.
-The staffing industry is no different.
-Furthermore, each market sector within the staffing industry, whether it’s light industrial, clerical, medical, or executive, has distinct markers for what bill rates should be set at to make sure your staffing agency is making a profit.
-Additionally, there’s a fine line when it comes to marking up bill rates to remain competitive but still get the return that you need to maintain strong operational margins.
+There is no “one size fits all” formula when it comes to staffing agency markup rates for services.
+Different regions and sectors have different expectations of healthy margins for profitability.
+Market sectors within the staffing industry, whether it’s light industrial, clerical, medical, or executive, have distinct markers for where bill rates should be set to make sure your staffing agency is making a profit.

-So how do you assess the “correct” bill rate at your staffing agency?
-In order to determine this, let’s first discuss the basics of what is covered in the bill rates you are quoting.
 Obviously, you must pay your employee first.
-Second, you have a burden rate which includes your statutory expenses, such as taxes, insurance and other charges required by law.
-These include Federal Unemployment Tax (FUTA), State Unemployment Insurance Tax (SUTA), Social Security and Medicare and workers’ compensation insurance.
-Given these costs, your mark-up rate will typically be anywhere between 1.45 and 1.75 for a profitable business depending on the size of the order.
-From this mark-up, you can assess your gross margin, which is used to pay overhead expenses and determine bottom-line profit.
+Second, you have a burden rate which includes your statutory expenses such as taxes, insurance and other charges required by law.
+These burdens include Federal Unemployment Tax (FUTA), State Unemployment Insurance Tax (SUTA), Social Security and Medicare and workers’ compensation insurance.

 To help you keep track of gross margin and profitability, here is a simplified formula that you can use to assess whether your bill rate is set at an appropriate amount.

-Example with 60% Mark-Up:
+Example with a 60% Markup:

 - Burden rate (i.e. statutory expenses): 12%